 The Government has launched the Funding Scheme for Youth Internship in the Mainland since 2014-15 to provide sponsorship to non-governmental organisations (NGOs) in organising internship programmes in the Mainland.
 The scheme aims to enable young people to a gain deeper understanding of the labour market, work culture and career prospects in the Mainland.
 It also aims to help young people set their career goals, gain more work experience and establish interpersonal networks, thereby enhancing their competitiveness in employment in the future.
 In 2019-20, the Home Affairs Bureau will provide funding of around $120 million through the Funding Scheme to support 149 youth internship projects in the Mainland.
 It is expected that about 3 800 young people will benefit from the scheme.
 In particular, the Guangdong-Hong Kong Internship Programme under the Funding Scheme has been extended to cover all nine Mainland cities of the Greater Bay Area in 2019, benefiting around 1 000 young people.

-In collaboration with cultural, natural conservation and scientific research institutions in the Mainland, the Government organised four thematic youth internship programmes in 2018, namely the Youth Internship Programme at Palace Museum, Youth Internship Programme at Wolong National Nature Reserve, Youth Internship Programme at Dunhuang, and Youth Internship Programme at the Chinese Academy of Sciences.
+In collaboration with cultural, natural conservation and scientific research institutions in the Mainland, the Government organised four Thematic Youth Internship Programmes to the Mainland in 2018, namely the Youth Internship Programme at Palace Museum, Youth Internship Programme at Wolong National Nature Reserve, Youth Internship Programme at Dunhuang, and Youth Internship Programme at the Chinese Academy of Sciences.
 The programmes have provided diverse internship opportunities under specific themes for about 70 Hong Kong young people, to cultivate their relevant professional knowledge, exposures and skills.
 The aforesaid four programmes were completed successfully.
 In light of the favourable feedback, the Government plans to organise the four programmes again and to launch two additional new programmes in 2019, namely, Youth Internship Programme at Wuyishan National Park on biodiversity conservation, Youth Internship Programme at Beijing Organising Committee for 2022 Olympic and Paralympic Games and Youth Internship Programme at Qingdao on marine science.
-Following last year's practice, the internship programmes at Palace Museum and Wolong would again involve respectively the participation of young people from Guangdong, Macao and Hong Kong and the participation of young people from Guangdong and Hong Kong, thereby promoting youth exchanges in the Bay Area.
+Following last year's practice, the internship programmes at Palace Museum and Wolong would again involve respectively the participation of young people from Guangdong, Macao and Hong Kong and the participation of young people from Guangdong and Hong Kong, thereby promoting youth exchanges in the Greater Bay Area.

-To further provide quality internship places for Hong Kong young people, the Government has launched the Pilot Scheme on Corporate Summer Internship on the Mainland and Overseas in 2018 in collaboration with major local enterprises.
-With the introduction of the pilot scheme, more internship opportunities in the Mainland including in the Bay Area, the Belt and Road countries and other overseas countries will be offered to Hong Kong young people.
+To offer more quality internship places for Hong Kong young people, the Government has launched the Pilot Scheme on Corporate Summer Internship on the Mainland and Overseas in 2018 in collaboration with major local enterprises.
+With the introduction of the pilot scheme, more internship opportunities in the Mainland including in the Greater Bay Area, the Belt and Road countries and other overseas countries will be offered to Hong Kong young people.
 In view of the success of the pilot scheme, the Government had expanded the scheme in the summer of 2019, under which 18 participating major companies in Hong Kong provided internship placements in various provinces and municipalities on the Mainland and in nine overseas countries for around 250 Hong Kong young people.
 This has provided more internship opportunities in different places for Hong Kong young people.